ninoNinkovic/LiveStamps/README.md

 ####Using Stamps Inside Other Stamps

 Simply set any "value" key as the name of another stamp and PRESTO!
-The plugin will match it with the definitions in the existing stamp dictionary.
+The plugin will match it with definitions in the existing stamp dictionary.
 This is great for signatures or other complex stamps.

-**Example: using the "copyright" stamp within "mystamp":**
+**Example: Using the "copyright" stamp within "mystamp"**

 ```json
 "copyright": {